-Welcome and buy-out bonuses
+Welcome and buy-out bonuses / ad hoc awards

 Welcome bonuses, the purpose of which is to attract talent to the Company, is the only form of guaranteed variable remuneration that may be granted to new staff to be hired.
 They can be awarded either in cash or in instruments.